GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 ---
-title: Who are my users - The Reporting Identity in GA4
+title: Who are my website users?
+And if so how many? - User IDs & Reporting Identities in GA4
 author: gunnar
 date: 2024-09-01 00:00:01 +0200
 categories: [GA4]